mikesdatawork/101-series/llm/README.md

-# LLM Command Cheat Sheets
+# Large Language Model (LLM) Command Cheat Sheets

+Commands, techniques, and operations for working with large language models, including training, fine-tuning, deployment, and evaluation.

+## Directory Structure

-This directory contains cheat sheets for Large Language Models (LLMs) and related tools.
+This directory contains subdirectories for different aspects of LLM work:

+- data-engineering/ - Data preparation and processing for LLMs
+- deployment/ - Model deployment and serving
+- evaluation/ - Model evaluation and benchmarking
+- fine-tuning/ - Fine-tuning techniques and methods
+- inference/ - Inference optimization and serving
+- training/ - Model training and pre-training

 ## Available Cheat Sheets

-- [Coming soon] 101 LLM Prompting Techniques
-- [Coming soon] 101 Hugging Face Commands
-- [Coming soon] 101 OpenAI API Commands
+Cheat sheets will be organized in the subdirectories above as they are created.

 ## Purpose

-These cheat sheets provide quick reference for the most commonly used and essential commands and techniques for working with LLMs.
+These cheat sheets provide quick reference for the most commonly used and essential commands for LLM work.
 Each cheat sheet includes:

 - Command syntax and usage
 - Common use cases and examples